 Prince Interviewed: “I am a giver by nature.
 I like people, but I test people in many ways.”

-On the eight anniversary of Prince’s death, MOJO revisits one of his last ever interviews
+On what would have been Prince’s 66th birthday, MOJO revisits one of his last ever interviews

 Prince